 Eventually Veron travels to Aleppo to stay with relatives who plan to return to Afyon and bring her back to her grandmother in Azizya.
 These relatives, her father's cousin and his wife, have opened a coffee house in Aleppo and are waiting for the war (World War I) to end.
 However, Veron is treated more like a maid than a relative and is not allowed to attend school, something she dearly wants to do.
 A neighbour, Madame Markarian notices this situation and offers Veron a chance to go the Reverend Aharon's Orphanage, which she accepts.
 Once there, Veron who is now almost ten years old, has a somewhat settled life, making friends and taking lessons on Armenia and her heritage.
 She thrives at the orphanage.

 Veron stays at the orphanage until she is almost twelve years old, eventually leaving with her relatives to return to Afyon.
 It is 1919 and for the first time in four years, Veron is reunited with her beloved grandmother.
 When Veron returns with her to Azizya, she finds her village much changed, like the Armenian survivors.
-Veron, like many of her fellow Armenians, can no longer trust the Turks, who insist they are not to blame for the mass murders and deportations.
+Veron, as many of her fellow Armenians, can no longer trust the Turks, who insist they are not to blame for the mass murders and deportations.

 The lower part of the city where Veron lived was Christian while the upper part was occupied by the Turks.
 But for Veron and her fellow Armenians, it means only more suffering.
 When the Greeks lose the war and the Armenians are driven literally to the sea by the Turkish army of Kemal Ataturk, Veron realizes her only chance at life will be to flee to Greece and the European continent.
 After arriving in Greece, Veron finds an unexpected offer that promises freedom, safety, and a future.